dzackgarza/Notes/Class_Notes/2021/Spring/NumberTheory/NumberTheory_stripped.md

 :::

 ::: {.remark}
-This proves Rabinowitz's theorem.
 :::

 ::: {.remark}
+This proves Rabinowitz's theorem.\

 This says that being an optimal prime is entirely equivalent to a certain ring being a UFD.
-Are there other optimal examples than \( q=41 \)?
+Are there optimal examples other than \( q=41 \)?
 It turns out that there are *no* optimal \( f_q \) for \( q>41 \), which is not easy to prove.
 This didn't happen until the 20th century, by folks interested in the UFD side of this statement:
 :::

 ::: {.theorem title="Baker-Heegner-Stark"}